brainworkup/fighton/grand_rounds.md

 ## Why Neuropsych for ADHD

+> quoted text
-An accurate diagnosis is key to developing a personalized treatment plan.
+> An accurate diagnosis is key to developing a personalized treatment plan.

 Comprehensive neuropsychological assessments for youth with ADHD allow for thorough consideration of co-occurring disorders and provide targeted recommendations for treating ADHD and comorbid conditions. [mahone paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3943538/)